Skanste: Centers for international business services

-International business service centers (IBSC) play an increasing role in the economic growth of Central Europe and the Baltic region.
+International business service centers (IBSC) play a role in the economic growth of Central Europe and the Baltic region.
 Large international enterprises use IBSCs in cities with competitive business environments and available workforce to develop a wide range of business support functions: data processing, accounting, finances, logistics, human resources, and other services.

 By 2024, several business centers are projected to be developed in Skanste, providing space both for many new and already functioning companies.
 Upon completion, the projected office floor space will be 100,000 m2, which will accommodate about 10,000 people.

 Currently, around thirty companies in Latvia provide international business services, for instance, Tele2 Shared Service Center, Accenture, Circle K, Runway, Cabot, Tieto, ATEA, VISMA, Evry, and others.
 These companies account for about 7000 jobs in Riga, which involve only about 1% of the capital's population (a total of about 700,000).

-Compared to two Polish cities of an equal size, the situation is as follows: in Cracow (population of about 760,000) international business services are provided by 6.6% of the population and in Wroclaw (population of a little more than 630,000) by 5.4%.
+Compared to two Polish cities of an equal size, the situation is as follows: in Krakow (population of about 760,000) international business services are provided by 6.6% of the population and in Wroclaw (population of a little more than 630,000) by 5.4%.
 In absolute terms, it amounts to 50,300 people in Cracow and 34,000 in Wroclaw, compared to Riga's 7000.